-We collect your personal information when you provide it to us by donating to the organization, becoming a member, becoming a volunteer, purchasing products, subscribe to a newsletter or any other communication, complete a survey, submit feedback, or complete any online form contained in the Sites.
+We collect your personal information when you provide it to us by donating to the organization, becoming a member, becoming a volunteer, purchasing products, subscribing to a newsletter or any other communication, completing a survey, submitting feedback, or completing any online form contained in the Sites.

 Personal information we collect about you from others

 Although we generally collect personal information directly from you, on occasion we may also collect personal information and transaction details about you from other sources including marketing services and payment providers located in the US in order to process a transaction or customize content delivery.

 How we use personal information

 - To complete a financial transaction for donating to the organization, becoming a member, or purchasing products from our Sites.